Vennverse/autojobr-main/MARKETING_MATERIAL.md

 **The Real Problem:**
 - Job seekers apply to hundreds of positions with minimal responses
 - Recruiters are overwhelmed by low-quality applications
-- LinkedIn job applications are time-consuming and cumbersome
+- Job applications across LinkedIn, Indeed, Glassdoor, and other boards are time-consuming and cumbersome
 - Finding the right career path feels like finding a needle in a haystack
 - Getting through company networks seems impossible for most candidates